 Setup – Home Brewing Espresso

-- Prepare your grinder: Fine-tune your grinder setting before making your cup of coffee.
+Ensure that you fine-tune your grinder setting before making your cup of coffee.

 Hint: Depending on your espresso machine, we recommend asking our master roaster, Paul, the ideal grind setting for your chosen roast.
 See what grind setting should I use |